Moc/oweme/README.md

 * Use the [issue tracker](https://github.com/Moc/oweme/issues)

-## Anything else ##
+## Anything else? ##
 * Seriously?
-Well there is something going on that does not fall in the above info, simply drop me a PM on e107.org here
+Well, if there is something going on that does not match with anything mentioned above, simply [drop me a PM on e107.org](http://e107.org/e107_plugins/pm/pm.php?send.44563).